 Outdoor Plants and Trees

 It is important to protect the root systems of young plants and trees.
 This can easily be achieved by applying a layer of mulch on top of the soil around the root system*.
 Mulch, which can be comprised of natural things like wood chips, leaf/yard compost, sawdust, or straw, acts as an insulator that protects the roots when the temperature drops in late fall/winter/early spring.
 Mulch also acts as a weed deterrent and helps retain moisture during the growing season.
-Laying down a barrier, like Tree Circles, and covering the barrier with mulch is a simple means to avoid a number of problems at the root level all year long.
+Laying down a weed-mat barrier, like tree circles, and covering the barrier with mulch is a simple means to avoid a number of problems at the root level all year long.

 *Be sure not to pile mulch around the trunk, to avoid potentially harmful issues like creating an environment for rot or nibbling-critter damage.

 As summer comes to a close, the grass and ground-covers toughen, moving rabbits to chew on tree bark.
 This destructive threat increases with cold weather and snow cover.
 On the farm, outbuildings, clutter and ground-cover provide adequate cover to house this animal.
 In urban settings, landscaping, hedges, and ground-cover provide the same housing and can be even worse than the rural setting.
 It’s heartbreaking to grow and nurture plants and trees along, only to wake one morning to find them girdled to death or impaired for life by hungry critters.